The EU’s Cohesion Fund aims to reduce economic and social disparity between EU countries and promote sustainable development.

 - a dedicated scheme under InvestEU to crowd in private investments

 - a public sector loan facility with the EIB Group to mobilise additional investments and leverage public financing

 LIFE: Clean Energy Transition

-A new sub-programme of the LIFE Programme will be dedicated to clean energy transition.
-It will offer support to deliver on sustainable energy-related polices that contribute to reach the European Green Deal objectives.
+The new sub-programme of the LIFE Programme is dedicated to clean energy transition.
+It aims to offer support to deliver on sustainable energy-related polices that contribute to reach the European Green Deal objectives.